SQLite R: Database Operations with DBI and RSQLite

 dbBegin(con) # Multiple operations dbCommit(con) # Or rollback on error: # dbRollback(con) -

-Collect data only when needed with dbplyr to leverage database-side computation.
+Collect data only when needed with dbplyr to use database-side computation.
 Bringing data into R prematurely defeats the purpose of using a database.